eXascaleInfolab/orbits_repro/README.md

   - Figure 13b:
      - Runtime: ResultsSVector/f13_col.txt

- - The runtime results of ssv on the Soccer dataset take a considerable amount of time and are, thus, not reported.
-These results can be obtained by running the `repro_extra_ssv.sh` script.

 **Note**: In case you run the MRNN script, the results will be added to the folder `ResultsMRNN/` under the same subfolders as decribed above.